teresafrancis18/AutomationExperiments/README.md

-# Automation Assignment 1- To automate search of restaurants with a postal code provided
-The test is intended to automate search of restaurants using a postal code provided and to check if the site is retrieving results with that post code.

-# File Retrieval
+# Context
-Download the below files from the Github to loacl machine:
+A sample to demonstarte Selenium test automation of a website using the below:
-- src
+ - Selenium Webdriver
-- pom.xml
+ - TestNG
-- testng.xml
+ - Maven

-#Pre-requisites
+# Setup Instructions
+  Pre-requisites:
-- Download chrome.exe for the browser used in the targeted machine.
+- chrome.exe
-- Java should be installed.
+- Java 1.8 or above
-- Maven should be installed.
+- Maven 3 or above
-- Eclispe should be installed.(For approach 2)

-# Test Execution - Approach 1
+# Test Execution - Option 1 using Command Line
-1. Open Command Prompt
-2. Change directory to the loaction of the artifacts (cd filepath)
+1. Navigate to the working directory where the project is downloaded.
+> cd <filepath>
-3. Enter the below command
+2. Enter the maven instruction as shown below
-4. mvn clean test -Dwebdriver.chrome.driver=<location of chrome.exe>
+> mvn clean test -Dwebdriver.chrome.driver=<location of chrome.exe>

-Test execution results can be viewed in the command prompt.
+Test Results will be published as .html in target folder in the below path:
+> target/surefire-reports/emailable-report.html

-# Test Execution - Approach 2
+# Test Execution - Option 2 using Maven Build
+Pre-requisite:
+Eclispe IDE

+Steps:
 1. Import the project to Eclipse
-2. Run pom.xml
+2. Set Run Configurations
+> pom.xml->Run As-> Run Configurations
-3. Enter Goals=clean test-Dwebdriver.chrome.driver=C:\chromedriver\chromedriver.exe
+3. Enter Goals as the below value:
+> clean test-Dwebdriver.chrome.driver=<chrome drive path>
 4. Run the maven build
-Test execution results can be viewed in Console.

-# Reports
-You can also view the reports in the below path target/surefire-reports/emailable-report.html
+> pom.xml -> Run As-> Maven build

+Test Results will be published as .html in target folder in the below path:
+> target/surefire-reports/emailable-report.html

 # Useful Links
 Download the required .exe from the below links: